As promised, I’m back with all of the progress and answers to questions about our hallway bathroom’s painted sink and countertop.

 The last of Operation: Beige Banishment will be to paint that bathroom vanity cabinet that I’ll be doing in the next week or two, and we’ll have this space looking almost new for just the cost of paint.
 Woo to the hoo!

 So this begs the question, have you painted your tub/shower/sink and lived to tell the tale?
-Would you mind sharing how yours has held up, if you have?
 I guess there’s no going back now.

 If you want to save this post for later, you can pin it here: